kabelj/AA6XA-Logger/README.md

 existing one, then File>New Log.
 - Only bands that I use are currently supported.
 This shouldn't matter unless you're really into microwaves.
 (All HF/VHF/UHF are supported)
-- I haven't looked to closely at how Python datetime works, so be careful with dates where the month and day can be interchanged, e.g. 3/4/2021
+- I haven't looked to closely at how Python's datetime works, so be careful with dates where the month and day can be interchanged, e.g. 3/4/2021
 - VHF Cabrillo Export will allow you to export QSOs on non-contest bands